glytoucan/glytoucan/_posts/2019-08-01-new-backend-release.md

 ### Known issues

 The GlycoCT conversion to WURCS batch process is in development.
 It will be introduced within the next few weeks.

+The website still does some conversion automatically.
+This will be removed once the GlycoCT batch is complete.

 One of the major changes with this process is that the Accession Number is not received in real-time after submission.
 The Website, client library, and CLI interface were all slightly modified to account for this.
 As a simple measure to prevent duplications, an exact search of the input sequence is done to check if it is registered already or not.
 If so, the accession number is returned, otherwise the reference tag is returned.